Yachting and Boating Glossary of Terms

 Monohull.
 A yacht with one hull, as opposed to a multihull or catamaran that has pontoons.
 While most motor yachts are monohulls, the term typically refers to sailing yachts.

 Motorsailor.
-A yacht built to sail and cruise under power with equal efficiency, such as a Gulet.
+A yacht built to sail and cruise under power with equal efficiencies, such as a Gulet.
 They typically look like sailing yachts, but have strong engines and are often skippered like they are motor yachts.

 Motoryacht.
 A yacht whose primary form of propulsion is engines.